The cold front, like a sly hyena clan,

 cackling as it roved in and took hold.

-Early next morning I went hunting the banks
+Early next morning I went hunting

-of stranded mist as their wisps and curls
+as their wisps and curls

 pawed silently through the woods.

-a shabby old forest in low light.
+of a shabby old forest in low light.

 You find yourself thinking,